gbevan/color-tabs-byproject/README.md

 by subfolder levels within the project tree.

 ## Edit per project rules
-Use menu Packages->Color Tabs by Project -> Edit to open the rules editor:
+Use menu `Packages -> Color Tabs by Project -> Edit Rules` to open the rules editor:
 ```cson
 projects:
   'your-project':